uncbiag/neuro_shooting/README.md

 *NeurIPS 2020*
 [Paper](https://proceedings.neurips.cc//paper/2020/file/89562dccfeb1d0394b9ae7e09544dc70-Paper.pdf)

-In case you use the code for your research, please use the following BibTeX entry.
+In case you use the code for your research, please use the following BibTeX entry:

 ```
 @inproceedings{Vialard20a,